sbharti2016/ProblemSolvingWithSwift/README.md

 16. Find length of the last word in a given string
 17. Plus one problem in an integer list
 18. Addition of two binary numbers
+19. Square root of a number to nearest integer